Skip to main content

 coflux pools delete mypool

-Provides and requires
+Provides, accepts, and requires

 Workers can declare features they provide, and targets can require specific features.
 This allows routing executions to appropriate workers — for example, GPU-intensive tasks to GPU-equipped workers.